FLASHBACK FRIDAY: 2010 MOTOCROSS DES NATIONS

 The last time the USA won the Motocross des Nations was in 2011 in France.
 The year before the MXDN was held in Lakewood, Colorado.
 The high elevation and hard pack track of Lakewood, Colorado, was the stage for racing that September.
 The dream team was Ryan Dungey, Trey Canard and Andrew Short.
 The MXDN teams often feature a good blend of past, present and future, and this was a good example of that.
 Andrew Short was the local and the seasoned veteran.
 Ryan Dungey was fresh off his first 450 Championship.
 Trey Canard was the young rider of the group and had just won the 250 National Championship.

-xv6s4184-1The start at Colorado featured Ken Roczen (11) and Trey Canard (2) going head-to-head.
+xv6s4184-1The start at Colorado featured Ken Roczen (11) on the German team and Trey Canard (2) on the American team going head-to-head.

 Qualifying was on Saturday.
 Italy’s Tony Cairoli would run away and win the 450 qualifying race, while Ryan Dungey would settle for fourth in the 450 class.
 The 250 class was more competitive.
 Trey Canard would have to battle Germany’s Ken Roczen.
 After a mistake by Roczen, Canard was able to win the 250 qualifier by a narrow margin.
 Not far behind was “Puerto Rico’s” Zach Osborne, who was eager to jump on any mistake by either rider.
-The final qualifier went similar to the first…with one exception.
+The final qualifier wast similar to the first…with one exception.
 Team USA got the holeshot.
 Andrew Short took the lead and ran away with the race.
 Two out of three qualifying wins put Team USA in a good position entering Sunday’s main events.

 xv6s4742Trey Canard fought valiantly, but trouble in both motos left him out of the top five.